The Wraith: Release

 The Wraith was released in the United States on November 21, 1986.
 In the Philippines, the film was released as Black Moon Rising: Part-2 on April 29, 1987, connecting it to the unrelated film Black Moon Rising starring Tommy Lee Jones.
-In Germany, it was released on June 11, 1987, under the title "Interceptor - Phantom der Ewigkeit" (Interceptor - Phantom of Eternity).

 Critical response

 The Wraith received mixed reviews from critics.
 Film historian and critic Leonard Maltin dismissed the film as "... for those who favor fast cars and lots of noise."
 In the Time Out review, editor John Pym saw The Wraith having "comic-strip killer car thieves" with "...the best joke having one of the thugs knowing the word 'wraith.'"

-Following its theatrical run, the film was featured on television in an episode of Cinema Insomnia.
+The Wraith holds a 33% rating on Rotten Tomatoes based on fifteen reviews.

 Home video

 In 1987 the film was released to VHS video by Lightning Video, then on LaserDisc by Image Entertainment; it was then released in 2003 on DVD by Platinum Disc Corporation (now Echo Bridge Home Entertainment).
 In spite of having no special features and only being available in the pan-and-scan format, there is footage retained that was missing on the original VHS and LaserDisc releases.
 Lionsgate released a widescreen Special Edition DVD on March 2, 2010, which included the previously missing footage.